Irreducible modules for equivariant map superalgebras and their extensions: Equivariant periplectic map Lie superalgebras

 \subsection{Construction of finite-dimensional irreducible modules}

-Recall that in this section we are assuming that $\g = \lie p(n)$, $n \ge 2$, and $A$ is an associative and commutative algebra with unit.
+Recall that throughout this section we are denoting $\g = \lie p(n)$, $n \ge 2$.
+Let $A$ be an associative commutative algebra with unit.
 In this subsection we will construct some finite-dimensional irreducible $\lie p(n) \otimes A$-modules which will be used in the next subsection.

 For each $\psi\in (\lie h\otimes A)^*$, denote by $\C_\psi$ the one-dimensional $\lie b \otimes A$-module where the action of $\lie n^+\otimes A$ is trivial and the action of $\lie h\otimes A$ is given by $\psi$.
 Define a Verma type module $M(\psi)$ to be